 Desma Wieringa, RN RM, Bachelor of Nursing, Vice-President

 Desma has served on the management committee for several years.
 Desma has previous experience in managing and providing support in a Women’s Midlife Information Service in Tasmania for a period of four years.
-Desma is a qualified nurse / midwife and currently works in nurse training and development in South Australia.
+Desma is a retired nurse, midwife and nurse educator based in South Australia.

 Tony Moorhead, Secretary